10yard/dkafe/readme.md

 It is possible to set up other emulators and roms if you do not wish to use the default Donkey Kong focussed front end.

+## How to install

+Steps to install the default frontend are as follows.
+Also refer to *How to set up*.

+### Windows

+1. Download the latest Windows binary zip and extract content to a folder

+2. Run "launch.exe".

+### Raspberry Pi

+The automated setup will extract DKAFE files and do some configuration for you.

+1. Write the Raspberry Pi OS Desktop image to a new SD card using the Raspberry Pi Imager tool.

+2. Copy the Raspberry Pi4 binary zip (dkafe_bin_rpi4.zip) and the install script (dkafe_install.sh) to the */boot* partition of the SD card.

+3. Boot the Pi with SD card inserted and complete the "Welcome to Raspberry Pi" setup.
+You can skip options for now.

+4. Run the install script in a terminal by typing `/boot/dkafe_install.sh`

+5. Answer list of questions,  responding *Y* to *Launch DKAFE on boot?*.

+6. Reboot the Pi.

+## How to set up?

+The default set up simply requires that you place **dkong.zip** (and optionally **dkongjr.zip**) into DKAFE's **/roms** folder.
+The frontend will automatically generate a bunch of Donkey Kong roms using patch files which are included with the software.

+The application requires settings.txt and romlist.csv to be present in the installation folder along with other resources.
+Defaults are provided.

+The settings.txt contains the emulator, rom path, controls and other configuration.
+See *Frontend Settings" section below.

+The romlist.csv contains information about the roms, which slot they should appear in and how they can be unlocked and launched in the frontend.

+The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

 ## Display Resolution

 The frontend is rendered at 224x256 pixels (as per the original Donkey Kong arcade machine) and then scaled to fit the monitors actual resolution.